The Scalar Mode of Gravity

-where $g_{\mu\nu}=\Phi^2(x) \eta_{\mu\nu}$, $\Psi$ is Jordan scalar field and $\zeta$ is proportional to the inverse Brans-Dicke parameter.
-The quartic interaction term for the Jordan field can been added to the model without violating the scale invariance.
+where $g_{\mu\nu}=\Phi^2(x) \eta_{\mu\nu}$, $\chi$ is Jordan scalar field and $\zeta^2$ is proportional to the inverse Brans-Dicke parameter \cite{kurkov,kondo,kirsh,bauerdademir,Horne,germani}.
+Quartic interaction term for the Jordan field has been added to the model without violating scale invariance.
 The Lagrangian density which is thus motivated by the conformally flat metric in (\ref{eq1}) and the above equation is given by

 where, now the indices are lowered and raised by the Minkowski metric.
-Note that although (\ref{eq5}) defines a field theory in curved spacetime with metric $g_{\mu\nu}$, (\ref{eq2}) defines field theory in Minkowski space.
+Note that although (\ref{eq5}) defines a field theory in curved spacetime with metric $g_{\mu\nu}$, (\ref{eq2}) defines a field theory in Minkowski space.

-We take the scalar fields to have scalar dimensions of $(mass)^\frac{1}{2}$ so that the parameter $\xi$ and $\lambda$ are dimensionless.
+We take the scalar fields to have scalar dimensions of $(mass)^\frac{1}{2}$ so that the parameter $\zeta$ and $\lambda$ are dimensionless.
 The Minkowski metric is defined as

 and we use units where $\hbar=c=1$.